phillwatson/one-stop/README.md

 ## Debugging Docker Images
 All non-native docker images are built with remote JVM debugging enabled.
 In order to connect to the images the debug port 5005 must be exposed.
-Each container should expose a unique port - to avoid clashes.
+Each container should expose that internal port on a unique port - to avoid clashes.
 ```yaml
   user-service:
     image: one-stop/user-service:1.0.0-SNAPSHOT